HomeBureaucracyAppointmentsRadha Raturi becomes first woman chief secretary of Uttarakhand

 Radha Raturi had appeared thrice in Union Public Service Commission (UPSC) examination and succeeded in every attempt.
 She appeared for the first time in the UPSC examination on the advice of her father, who was a civil servant, and made it to the Indian Information Service.
 But she decided to sit for the exam again.Clearing the exam again in 1987, she made it to the Indian Police Service and went to Hyderabad for training where she met her husband Anil Raturi, also an IPS officer of the 1987 batch.
 However, her father advised her to appear for the exam for a third time to get into the Indian Administrative Service.

 Having a passion for writing as a student, she wanted to become a journalist.
-She was on the editorial board of her college magazine in the early 1980s and its editor for two years.
-After completing her graduation in history from Mumbai in 1985, she did a course in mass communication and worked briefly as a journalist in the Bombay edition of The Indian Express and then for India Today.
+She was on the editorial board of her magazine in the early 1980s and its editor for two years.
+After completing her graduation in history from Mumbai in 1985, she did a course in mass communication and worked briefly as a journalist in the Bombay edition of The Indian Express and then for Today.

 The BuckStopper Reporter